jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### About

 Tool for automatically reordering python imports.
-Similar to `isort` but uses static analysis more.
+Like `isort`, but uses static analysis more.

 ##### Usage